 Linz plays host to many annual festivals, including the Ars Electronica festival, Crossing Europe Film Festival, the Pflasterspektakel street art festival, Nextcomic comedy festival and the Linzer Krone Fest of music acts.

 Further Information About Planning a Trip to Linz

-My trip to Linz was a part of the Round Trip Austria project involving five blogs covering various cities, regions and activities all over Austria.
+My trip to Linz was part of an Austria project involving various cities, regions and activities all over Austria.
 All opinions remain my own.

 Nice post!
 I love Linz!
 I think I has so much to offer!
 I hope people put it on their travel list.